haithamshahin333/afd-apim-aks-reference-arch/README.md

 > Take note that you need to deploy your application/ingress controller and create an API in apim accordingly.
 You will find a sample for how to create an API through bicep here

+## AKS Bicep Reference

+The Bicep modules, templates, and params used in this project are sourced from the upstream [AKS Deploy Helper](https://azure.github.io/AKS-Construction/) which allows you to use a GUI to further customize your AKS deployment depending on your needs.

+Currently the [latest release](https://github.com/Azure/AKS-Construction/releases/tag/0.7.0) is used in this project.

 ## Commands to deploy infrastructure

 1. Command to Deploy: